- Main beach of Santa Eulalia

 Facilities: Promenade, loungers, parasols, showers, restaurants, bars, shops, lifeguards, access for the disabled

-Activities: Pedaloes, sailing, banana boat, waterski, diving school
+Activities: Pedalos, sailing, banana boat, water-ski, diving school (see more activities in and near Santa Eulalia)

 Size: 300 metres long, 20 metres wide

 Getting there: In the centre of the resort so easily found.
-Buses to Santa Eulalia from Ibiza Town, San José and Es Caná, also ferries from Ibiza Town and Es Caná.
+Buses to Santa Eulalia from Ibiza Town, San José and Es Caná, also ferries from Ibiza Town, Cala Llonga and Es Caná.
 Parking is in the town if driving there (easily signposted).

 Mariner's Beach (Platja des Riu de Santa Eulalia)